Chart Color Schemes

 Ripley is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Ripley's dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 88.4% houses and 11.6% other dwellings.
+Ripley's dwelling structure, as per the latest Census, was 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 88.4% houses and 11.6% other dwellings.
 Home ownership in Ripley stood at 10.7%, with mortgaged dwellings at 48.7% and rented ones at 40.6%.
 The median monthly mortgage repayment was $1,785, higher than Brisbane metro's average of $1,517.
 Median weekly rent in Ripley was $380, compared to Brisbane metro's $300.
 Nationally, Ripley's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing